tomrutsaert/fedora-dev-distrobox/README.md

 --yes
 ```

-execute following command `dev-box-init` to init the dev box
+execute following command `install-dev-env` to install the dev environment, (git config, sdkman, nvm, mvn, ...)
-This will install starship, sdkman, maven, nvm, awscli , intellij
+execute following command `install-intellij` to install intellij
-after the script has ran execute `source $HOME/.bashrc` or relogin
+after the scripts have ran, It could be necessary to execute `source $HOME/.bashrc` or to relogin